-Consider the following ideas on how to engage teams in your company to share their tribal knowledge:
+There is an abundance of sources to collect information for your competitive intelligence research.
+However, also consider the following ideas on how to engage teams in your company to share their tribal knowledge:

 With more intel coming in, you need to summarize and share insights in a digestible way.
 Make these updates a ‘need to have’, rather than a ‘nice to have’ in your company’s day-to-day.

 Whatever you do, remember two key rules to delivering insights: